Stay Safe In Low Light

 By law you must have a light in front and a red reflector in the back, before sunrise and after sunset.
 But don't stop there — add more than what’s required.

 Don’t be afraid to dress up your bike to make it easier for others to see you.
 Put reflective stickers or tape on handlebars, spokes, helmets and backpacks.
 Light yourself up!

 Slap a reflective band on your arm, leg or ankle

 Using reflective bands is an easy way to add reflection to your body (and keep your pants out of your bike chain).
 These can be seen from all angles, meaning they’re more likely to attract drivers’ attention.
 Some bands even include lights!

 Bright outerwear such as vests and jackets come in neon, fluorescent and reflective colors and patterns, so you can choose a set to match your style.

 It can be difficult for drivers to spot pedestrians during our dark rainy winters even if they’re paying attention … and we all know that many drivers are not paying full attention to the road, unfortunately.
 To stay safe, make sure everyone else on the road can’t miss you.

 Go for outerwear and accessories that feature reflective material — you’ll find coats, jackets, scarves, caps, gloves, hats, umbrellas and more.

 It’s easy to throw a lightweight, reflective vest or sash over your coat.
 Check out the selection at outdoor, sports and bike stores.

-Add flexible reflectors with Velcro to purses, helmets, laptop cases, shoes, zipper pulls and backpacks.
-Lights come in all sizes—some are specific to bikes and wheelchairs, and smaller ones attach easily to strollers, backpacks and purses.
+Add flexible reflectors with Velcro to purses, laptop cases, shoes, zipper pulls and backpacks.
+Lights come in all sizes — some attach easily to strollers, wheelchairs, backpacks and purses.